Convert SGT to UTC

 When is 6 PM SGT in UTC?

-No, the difference does not change during daylight saving time periods because SGT does not observe DST and UTC does not observe DST.
-The gap stays the same throughout the year, so recurring meetings and conversion rules remain stable in every month.
+No, the difference does not change during daylight saving time because SGT does not observe DST and UTC does not observe DST.
+The time gap remains 8 hours in every month of the year, so recurring meetings and automated schedules stay consistent.

 What is the best meeting time between SGT and UTC?